Vyral/base-template/_posts/2017-03-30-things-to-tackle-if-youre-updating.md

 ---
 layout: post
-title: "Things to Tackle If You're Updating"
+title: Things to Tackle If You're Updating
 tags:
   - Home Seller Tips
+excerpt: >-
-excerpt: 'If you’re looking to sell your home, what are some great updates you can make before you go on the market?
-Today I’ll go over what areas you should focus on to ensure the best return.'
+  If you’re looking to sell your home, what are some great updates you can make before you go on the market?
+Today I’ll go over what areas you should focus on to ensure the best return.
 enclosure: 'http://vyralmarketing.s3.amazonaws.com/Ashley%20Carter/Mar%201%20%281%29.mp4'
 pullquote: The areas you’ll want to focus on are the kitchen and bathrooms.
 enclosure_type: video/mp4